Outstanding Christian churches

 - Church of the Gesu - Italy, Rome.
 Mother church of Jesuit order.
 Built in 1568 - 1580, one of frontrunner of Baroque style in world with very ornate interior.

 - Sârbi Susani Church - Romania, Maramureş.
-Representative of traditional wooden churches of region, built circa 1639, with conservative construction methods, using ancient ornamentation.
+Representative of traditional wooden churches of region, built around 1639, with conservative construction methods, using ancient ornamentation.

 - St Paul's Cathedral - United Kingdom, London.
 Important representation of Baroque style, built in 1708, one of largest churches in United Kindgom.